NCBI-Hackathons/ExpressiVar/README.md

 ## Usage

-There are two modes in which you can call ExpressiVar -- python expressivar.py VCF2RNAseq <path-to-vcf-file> <path-to-counts-file>
+There are two modes in which you can call ExpressiVar --

+* python expressivar.py VCF2RNAseq <path-to-vcf-file> <path-to-counts-file>

-This would take a VCF file and along with the counts expression data and annotate it with the gene expression level information. python expessivar.py RNAseq2VCF <path-to-counts-file> <path-to-vcf-file>
+This would take a VCF file and along with the counts expression data and annotate it with the gene expression level information.

+* python expessivar.py RNAseq2VCF <path-to-counts-file> <path-to-vcf-file>

 This will be working with the counts expression data and annotate it with variance information from the VCF file.

+### Assumptions

-Assumptions : The VCF file should be annotated.
+ The VCF file should be annotated using either SnPEff or VEP.

 ### Inputs